1. Published categories

 v.
 Entries should have a clearly defined illustrative brief.
 Entrants may set their own brief or submit previously finished unpublished projects with a defined brief.
 A description of the brief must be included in the online form.
 Students may submit work set as coursework by their tutors or they may define their own imagined brief.

 vi.
-Rights remain with the holders, but entrants grant the Victoria and Albert Museum a non-exclusive licence to reproduce artwork for use in the V&A Illustration Awards display, web presence and printed media publicity.
+Rights remain with the holders, but entrants grant the Victoria and Albert Museum a non-exclusive licence to reproduce artwork for use in the V&A Illustration Awards display, and in talks, web pages and printed and online publicity relating to the Awards.
 Any party submitting an entry (illustrator or tutor) is responsible for contacting the copyright holder to ensure their consent to these terms.

 3. All categories